Skip to main content

 June, July, and August

-June 2 is Republic Day or Festa della Repubblica, Italy’s version of Independence Day.
+June 2 is Republic Day, or Festa della Repubblica, Italy’s version of Independence Day.
 It commemorates the day Italy became a Republic in 1946.
-Up and down the boot, and on the islands, the country is in peak celebration mode with parades and processions.
+Up and down the boot, and on the islands, the country marks the occasion by going into peak celebration mode with parades and processions.

 a collage of the Duomo protruding above Florence's skyline, tables set on the street outside of a pizzeria, and Tuscan vineyard rows

-Italy in the fall is truly a season to pick-your-own-adventure.
+Italy in the fall is truly a season to pick your own adventure.
 Depending on when you go and which region of the country you choose to explore, you will be spoiled with a variety of unforgettable travel experiences.
-In the south, early fall is still prime beach-going season; while the northern countryside in mid-fall is ideal for Food & Wine Tours.
+In the south, early fall is still prime beach-going season, while the northern countryside in mid-fall is ideal for Food & Wine Tours.
 This is why fall, for many, is the best time to visit Italy.
-And if you opt for our two-week Grand Tour of Italy, you can truly see how the season transforms the country region by region.
+If you opt for our Grand Tour of Italy, you can truly see how the season transforms the country region by region.

 September, October, and November